Glossary

 F

 Two types of fees may be charged to your account.
 Asset-based fees are collected by an investment manager for managing a fund.
-Service-based fees cover the administrative costs to run the ABLEnow program.
+Account Maintenance fees cover the administrative costs to run the ABLEnow program.

 I